EmilioPeJu/panda-yocto-proposal/README.md

 - `changes.ext4`: Initially it doesn't exist and it is the created (empty) by the init script.

-Having all the packages in `packages.squashfs` is better to ensure that all the parts are consistent with each other.
+Having all the packages in `rootfs.squashfs` is better to ensure that all the parts are consistent with each other.

 This structure supports requirements Req 1, Req 2, Req 3 and Req 4.